ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The FETCH handler receives group identifiers and returns the corresponding group names and GROUPNAME URIs.

-The handler expects a request with payload formatted as a CBOR map.
-The payload of this request is a CBOR Map that MUST contain the following fields:
+The handler expects a request with payload formatted as a CBOR map, which MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing one or more group identifiers.
 The exact encoding of group identifier MUST be specified by the application profile (REQ9).
 The Client indicates that it wishes to receive the group names and GROUPNAMEs of all groups having these identifiers.